 As the spectrum of clinical phenotypes is broad, to facilitate genotype-phenotype correlation analyses, the International Rett Syndrome Association has established a locus-specific MECP2 variation database (RettBASE) and a phenotype database (InterRett).

 Approximately 99.5% of cases of RTT are sporadic, resulting from a de novo mutation, which arise almost exclusively on the paternally derived X chromosome.
 The remaining 0.5% of cases are familial and usually explained by germline mosaicism or favorably skewed X-chromosome inactivation in the carrier mother that results in her being unaffected or only slightly affected (mild intellectual disability).
 In the case of a carrier mother, the recurrence risk of RTT is 50%.
 If a mutation is not identified in leukocytes of the mother, the risk to a sibling of the proband is below 0.5% (since germline mosaicism in either parent cannot be excluded).

 The identification of a mutation in MECP2 does not necessarily equate to a diagnosis of RTT.
 Rare cases of MECP2 mutations have also been reported in other clinical phenotypes, including individuals with an Angelman-like picture, nonsyndromic X-linked intellectual disability, PPM-X syndrome (an X-linked genetic disorder characterized by psychotic disorders [most commonly bipolar disorder], parkinsonism, and intellectual disability), autism and neonatal encephalopathy.

 A proportion of patients with a clinical diagnosis of RTT do not appear to have mutations in the MECP2 gene.
 Two other genes, CDKL5 and FOXG1, have been shown to be associated with atypical variants.

-POLICYMutation testing for Rett syndrome may be considered medically necessary to confirm a diagnosis of Rett syndrome in a female child with developmental delay and signs/symptoms of Rett syndrome, but when there is uncertainty in the clinical diagnosis.
+POLICYMutation testing for Rett syndrome may be considered medically necessary to confirm a diagnosis of Rett syndrome in a female child with developmental delay and signs/symptoms of Rett syndrome, when a definitive diagnosis cannot be made without genetic testing.

-All other indications for mutation testing for Rett syndrome, including prenatal screening and testing of asymptomatic family members to determine future risk of disease, are considered investigational.
+All other indications for mutation testing for Rett syndrome, including carrier testing (preconception or prenatal), and testing of asymptomatic family members to determine future risk of disease, are considered investigational.